Handlers

 yaml

-Each block has a human-readable name (shown in debug UI) and a type that determines its behavior.
+Each block has a human-readable name (shown in debug UI) and a block field that determines its behavior.

 next-message